 If your child is struggling academically, you may notice one or more of the following:

 - My child is distracted or bothered by loud or sudden noises

 - My child displays behavior and performance issues at home or in school

-- Does your child’s behavior and performance improve in quieter settings?
+- My child’s behavior and performance improves in quieter settings

 - Learning Disabilities (ADD, ADHD, Autism)